 The weather was warm, but a bit rainy the day of the workshop, so we went into Notre-Dame as we were walking by.
 Since flash is not allowed inside, it was the perfect place to learn how to use longer exposure times to capture images with the low light.
 We were using both digital and manual SLR cameras and David’s knowledge about both is extensive.

-After an hour or so in Notre Dame, the sun had gone down and the rain had stopped, we headed over to the river by Hôtel de Ville, another favorite spot of mine, and focused on capturing the beautiful architecture of Paris illuminated at night.
+After an hour or so in Notre-Dame, the sun had gone down and the rain had stopped, we headed over to the river by Hôtel de Ville, another favorite spot of mine, and focused on capturing the beautiful architecture of Paris illuminated at night.
 We used small tripods along the bridge and captured not only buildings, but people in motion.

 During the entire workshop, I not only learned more about photography and my camera, but also about the history of Paris.
 I would highly recommend David’s workshops to anyone who loves photography and wants to take home some truly unique pictures of their visit to Paris.